chmouel/tekton-hub-proxy/README.md

 For production deployments, it's recommended to deploy the proxy behind a reverse proxy like Nginx or Caddy for SSL termination, load balancing, and aggressive caching.

+**Note**: The configurations below include the landing page route (`/`).
+If you disable the landing page using `--disable-landing-page`, remove the corresponding location/handle block from your reverse proxy configuration.

 ### Nginx Deployment

 Create an Nginx configuration file (`/etc/nginx/sites-available/tekton-hub-proxy`):